ahsanMuzaheed/UE4EasyAds/README.md

  you can easy use just call when you need.

 # REMARK
-   For people only use admob, the plugin is on market now!! https://www.unrealengine.com/marketplace/en-US/slug/ada7fb755f4541a685b497b6de0d0163
+  the plugin is on market now!!, the git content will be newer than the market. https://www.unrealengine.com/marketplace/en-US/slug/ada7fb755f4541a685b497b6de0d0163

-   this project will not update and all the new update will put on the plugin in market.
+  all the content will first update here and then submit to marketplace.

 # FEATURES:
-★ 5 best game ad networks supported.
+★ 4 best game ad networks supported.

 ★  extremely easy  integrates just one line c++ code or blueprint for both IOS and Android. plugin automatic process ads reload and other detail.

-★  supoort unreal engine 4 4.18 4.19 4.20.
+★  supoort unreal engine 4 4.23.

 ★ support via e-mail feixuwu@outlook.com